 The magic comes when you start chaining pipes together.
 You can create really amazing workflows by combining a few small pieces together.

 Since a WebPipe is essentially just a script that receives input via HTTP POST/GET, there's not much else to know other than how to structure the output.
-Their precise behavior is cover in the WebPipe Specification
+Their precise behavior is covered in the WebPipe Specification.

 Likewise, WebPipes are essentially simple scripts publicly accessible via a URL.
 You POST/GET some input, and it'll provide you some output.